6 Real All-American Haunted Houses

 Everyone has seen the horror movies and heard the campfire tales, but not everyone has a true ghost story.
-We tracked down a pair of true and unpublished haunted house stories for your scaring pleasure.
-(The ghost stories are from actual friends of mine.
-These are true, first-person accounts, not hearsay.)
-We also offer a travel guide to the four most haunted homes in the United States.
+We tracked down a pair of previously unpublished haunted house stories for your scaring pleasure.
+(These ghost stories are true, first-person accounts from actual friends of mine, not hearsay.)
+We also offer a travel guide to the 4 most haunted homes in the United States.

 Not alone in the studio apartment

-The studio was in a block of apartments above a row of shops.
-The building, which is still standing today, is at least 120 years old and is built on the site of an old farm where a farmer allegedly killed his family.
+The studio was in a building, still standing today, which is at least 120 years old and built on the site of an old farm where a farmer allegedly killed his family.

-Douglass is unsure if that farmer’s family still haunts the place, but she said the small room, which she used for storage, was always cold, even in punishing Illinois summer heat.
+Douglass is unsure whether that farmer’s family still haunts the place, but she reports the small room, which she used for storage, was always cold, even in punishing Illinois summer heat.

-Items she stored in the room would disappear, and her dog refused to enter the chilly, haunted space.
-Douglass said she always felt someone watching her, and heard banging and other strange noises from the room.
+Items she stored in the room would disappear, and her dog refused to enter the chilly space.
+Douglass always felt someone watching her, and heard banging and other strange noises from the room.
 Neighbors would even tell her to quiet down and stop the banging even when she wasn’t making any noise.

-Douglass only saw a ghost once — she and a friend both saw a ghostly white man dressed in all black sitting at the kitchen table.
-He clearly said, “get out.”
+Douglass only saw a ghost once — she and a friend both saw a spectral man dressed all in black sitting at the kitchen table.
+He clearly said, “Get out.”
 Shortly thereafter, she did get out.
-She gave her notice and left within two weeks, after slightly less than a year in the apartment.
+She gave notice and left within 2 weeks, after slightly less than a year in the apartment.

-The landlord asked why she was breaking her lease, and Douglass hesitated.
+When the landlord asked why she was breaking her lease, Douglass hesitated.
 According to Douglass, the landlord said, “I think I know why,” despite not having mentioned anything spooky about the place when she first rented it.